 Although all cases show a stable system response, the loss of OSW event under light load conditions has a noticeably poorer system response in terms of the point at which the system frequency response is arrested (or "nadir" point) as well as primary frequency response characteristics.
 In general, a light load case has less synchronous generation operating on the system which results in less inertia compared to instances of higher load.
-Figure 17 shows the system frequency response, under Case 3 conditions with OSW at its maximum and the Y49 cable out of service, as seen across some of the buses located in NYCA and in the adjacent areas.
-Figure 17 demonstrates that, although the primary system frequency response after the loss of OSW across these buses is different, the frequency recovery across these buses is similar.
+Figure 17, see page 34 of the report, shows the system frequency response, under Case 3 conditions with OSW at its maximum and the Y49 cable out of service, as seen across some of the buses located in NYCA and in the adjacent areas.
+Figure 17, also demonstrates that, although the primary system frequency response after the loss of OSW across these buses is different, the frequency recovery across these buses is similar.

-Figure 90: Case 3 (Light Load) System Frequency Response (Including Externa Ares) with Y49 Out-of Service
+Figure 65: Case 3 (Light Load) System Frequency Response (Including External Areas) with Y49 Out-Of Service